Feb 19, 2019 | By: Casey Craig, Elated Photography

 Thank you so much for trusting me at Elated Photography to photograph your first special moments with your newborn baby.
 There are a few things that I will need you to do in order to make your session as successful as possible!

 1. Dress comfortably and for summer weather.
-If the session is held in your home, I ask that you get the temperature to around 75-80 before the session.
+I ask that you get the temperature to around 75-80 before the session.
 This will ensure that baby is nice and warm, therefore keeping him or her cozy and asleep for the session.
 If we aren't sweating, they aren't warm enough!

-2. Please bring along anything you would like incorporated into your session; sentimental blankets or outfits, even a bracelet, etc. I will try my best to add them into the photographs.
+2. Please gather anything you would like incorporated into your session; sentimental blankets or outfits, even a bracelet, etc. I will try my best to add them into the photographs.

 3. Have plenty of wipes and extra diapers handy.
 There will probably be a few messes, but rest easy, there is no need to apologize.
 I'm a newborn photographer, I know it comes with the territory!